stevenjmesser/govuk-design-system/src/patterns/passwords/index.md

 - forget their password and have to reset it
 - store their password in a non-secure place

+Choose restrictions that meet the security needs of your service, and be clear and consistent about them.

+Any restrictions must be identical wherever the user creates or enters a password.
+If you change the restrictions over time, you must continue to support existing user passwords or ask them to set a new one.

-Choose constraints that meet the security needs of your service.
-If you need additional security, add a second authentication factor rather than extra password constraints.
+If you need additional security, consider adding a second authentication factor rather than extra password restrictions.

 Make sure you:

 - set a minimum length of at least 8 characters
 - do not set a maximum length
-- explain the constraints to users
+- explain any restrictions to users
 - do not allow commonly used passwords

 ### Do not make users keep changing their passwords